How Old School Bodybuilders Used To Train Their Body

 However, it must be said that the bodybuilder was also able to reach these numbers because he was taking legal performance-enhancing drugs.
 Arnold Schwarzenegger used anabolic steroids – common for bodybuilders in the 1970s.

-This jump-started the steroid culture in modern bodybuilding in which supplements and performance enhancers are the norm.
+This jump-started the steroid culture in modern bodybuilding in which supplements and performance enhancers are the norms.

 These days, bodybuilders have almost impossible proportions, but old-school examples are proof that you can still achieve great results with the right training and diet.